 What is NAS mirror backup?

-A mirror backup is an identical copy of the source data as the name suggests, and NAS mirror backup refers to creating a mirror backup of NAS to another NAS (or other storage devices), which is usually achieved by data synchronization.
+A mirror backup is an identical copy of the source data as the name suggests, and NAS mirror backup refers to creating a mirror backup of NAS to another NAS (or other storage devices), which is usually achieved by file sync.

-Different from normal backup method, mirror backup copies all the individual files and folders to the destination separately with no image file.
+Mirror backup copies all the individual files and folders to the destination separately with no image file.
 You can get access to the backup directly instead of keeping it just in case.
-And since it includes literally everything without any compression, it needs more storage space than other backup methods.
+And since it includes literally everything without any compression, it requires more storage space than other backup methods.

 Therefore, if you want to create an intact copy of NAS for direct use, NAS mirror backup is a smart choice.

 Why do you need a NAS mirror backup?
 The answers vary.
-But with the knowing of mirror backup and data sync, it’s easy to imagine its advantages in following situations:
+But with the knowing of data synchronization, it’s easy to imagine its advantages in following situations:

 There’s an on-going job that needs to be done by different people on different devices;